Optimal designs for identifying effective doses in drug combination studies: Numerical results

 \subsection{Simulation study}

 We perform a simulation study to compare the different design approaches for different types of interaction and different dose-combination response relationships.
-In particular, we investigate how precisely the contour lines of the effective dose combinations can be estimated for the different design approaches with the existing variability of the data points.
+In particular, we investigate how precisely the contour lines of the effective dose combinations can be estimated for the different design approaches with existing variability of the data points.

-The considered parameters and designs of the scenarios are shown in Table \ref{tab:SimulationScenarios}.
-Additionally, the scenario specific response surface relationships are visualized in Figure \ref{fig: SUrfaceScenarios}.
-The scenarios exhibit distinct differences in their response surfaces.
+The considered parameters and designs of two scenarios are shown in Table \ref{tab:SimulationScenarios}.
+Additionally, the scenario-specific response surface relationships are visualized in Figure \ref{fig: SUrfaceScenarios}.
+The individual scenarios exhibit distinct differences in their response surfaces.
 Scenario~1 is motivated by the case study (see Section \ref{Case study}) and shows no visible interaction of the two considered substances within the design space due to the slightly negative interaction effect of~$\gamma=-0.0075$.
-Here, the contour levels of 10\% and 50\% can be achieved by doses from each monotherapy.
-Conversely, Scenario~2 demonstrates a clear positive interaction, where the contour levels of 80\% and 90\% can only be achieved by dose combinations that are both genuinely greater than dose combinations including placebo doses.
-Scenario~3 shows a clear negative interaction within the design space, resulting in a visibly non-monotonic surface.
-The corresponding contour lines for Scenario~3 yield distinct sets due to the structure of its response surface.
+Here, the contour levels of 10\% and 50\% can be achieved with doses from each monotherapy.
+Conversely, Scenario~2 demonstrates a clear positive interaction.
+In this scenario, the initial onset of the combined effect of both substances, resulting in the 10\% contour line, is of interest.
+While the Scenario~1 is modeled by the additive approach in \eqref{interactmod}, in Scenario~2 the Greco model in \eqref{GrecoMod} is investigated.

-We consider different total sample sizes $N\in \{27,36, 45, 90, 152\}$ for all scenarios.
+We consider different total sample sizes $N\in \{27,36, 45, 90, 152\}$ for both scenarios.
 For some designs, e.g., the factorial $3\times 3$ design, this leads to an equal number of observations at each dose combination for every choice of $N$.
 For all the remaining designs, an efficient rounding procedure of \cite{pukelsheimrieder1992} is used to obtain integer numbers at each dose combination.
-For all scenarios under consideration, $s=1000$ simulation iterations are performed, where the different design approaches are compared in terms of their precision.\\
+For both scenarios under consideration, $s=1000$ simulation iterations are performed, where the different design approaches are compared in terms of their precision.\\